Vale-LaMo/2D_DistanceSampling/README.md

 ## Density Surface Modelling

 We follow up on the distance sampling analyses in two dimensions, and we use the corrected detection function, taking into account the behavioral response of the animals, to fit a density surface model (DSM, Hedley & Buckland 2004, Miller et al. 2013) to the data.
 Indeed, DSMs follow a two-stage approach: after accounting for detectability via distance sampling methods, they then model distribution via a generalized additive model.
 While 2D distance sampling accounts for behavioral response, it does not overcome the problem of non-random transect placement, which is common to most field surveys, especially in rugged terrain.
 The DSM approach allows to correct for non-random transect placement, modelling the abundance (or density) of animals as a function of spatially explicit covariates, while also adjusting by the global detection probability.
-The expected abundance is related to the spatial covariates using a General Additive Model GAMs (Hastie and Tibshirani 1990).
+The expected abundance is related to the spatial covariates using a General Additive Model GAMs (Hastie & Tibshirani 1990).
 Possible predictors tipically include UTM coordinates, habitat, distance from water bodies, ecc.
 The model is then used to produce a prediction grid of animal abundance within the study area.